smartcityresearch/Communication-App/UserManual.md

 **Important Notes**:
 - Each key can only be used once
-- Keys expire automatically after some time for security
+- Keys expire automatically after 10 minutes for security
 - The generate button will be disabled briefly after clicking to prevent accidental multiple key generation
 - Keys are automatically cleaned up from the system periodically